Menstrual Cycles and Metabolism

 LEARN ALL ABOUT Women’s hormones, metabolism, exercise and eating

 The menstrual cycle affects many aspects of health including insulin, muscles, and metabolism.
 In this half-day workshop, Kira and Lara combine their expertise in sports nutrition and women’s health to bring you a unique look at the specific requirements and recommendations for women of reproductive age.

 They’ll present new research as well as practical insights from nearly 50 years of combined clinical experience.
 To round out the session, Lara and Kira will stay online for an interactive Q&A session.

-The knowledge shared in this workshop is primarily designed for health and wellness practitioners and students, however, we believe it also highly useful information for any woman who wants to better understand her body, hormones, and her health; so we welcome anyone who wishes to join us to register and attend including general public, personal trainers, athletes, fitness enthusiasts and health coaches.
+The knowledge shared in this workshop is primarily designed for health and wellness practitioners and students, however, we believe it also highly useful information for any woman who wants to better understand her body, hormones, and her health; so we welcome anyone who wishes to enrol including general public, personal trainers, athletes, fitness enthusiasts and health coaches.

 1. Women, health, and science

 - Why women have been largely excluded from medical studies.